kvintueor/onboarding-guide/docs/index.md

 - Click **Create free account**
 - For your email address, use your Intueor username.
   - **For example:**
-    - If your name is Chris, your email should be `crodes@outlook.com`
+    - If your name is Chris Rhodes, your email should be `crintueor@outlook.com`
-    - Replace "crodes" with your own Intueor username (ask your manager if unsure)
+    - Replace the initial "cr" with your own initials.
+In case , this username is already taken, you can add the next character of your first name (example chrintueor@outlook.com), to try next, and then add last name (example, chrointueor@outlook.com) if needed to form a unique email address.
 - Complete the signup process, set a strong password, and verify your email.

 ---